bbauska/W3Cx-3of5/README.md

 <p align="center" width="100%">
 <img src="./images/image235.jpeg?raw=true"
    width="40%"
-   alt="Date in the past: it is ok" />
+   alt="Date in the past: it is ok." />
 </p>

 While if we enter a date in the future: